Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Results

-Best-fit models for the stacked spectra are shown in the top sub-panels of the second and third rows in Figure~\ref{fig2:stack_fit} (see Figure~\ref{ext_figF:stack_fit_lt0p4} for $t \le 0.4$ Gyr).
-Reduced $\chi^2_{\rm R}$ values, computed over the full and NIR ($\lambda_{\rm rest} > 1\mu$m) ranges, along with best-fit parameters, are also shown.
-The bottom sub-panels show the relative flux deviations, $D_{\rm REL} = (F_\lambda - F_{\rm model})/F_\lambda$, with SNR-weighted averages indicated.
-For the TP-AGB-dominated bin, BC03 gives older ages ($t\sim1.6$ Gyr) than M13/C09 ($t\sim0.7$ Gyr), while all models return super-solar metallicities ($Z/Z_\odot > 1.4$), consistent with the results in Section~\ref{sec4.1}.
-M13 models yield the lowest $\chi^2_{\rm R}$ in both the full and NIR ranges, providing the best overall fits, particularly at $\lambda_{\rm rest}>1\mu$m, where the M13 fit has a $\chi^2_{\rm R}$ of 86 compared to 242 for BC03 and 244 for C09.
-The H-band bump at $\sim$1.6$\mu$m and the CN features at 1.1 and 0.78 $\mu$m (see Table 1) are also better reproduced by M13 models.
-None of the models can fit the absorption feature coincident with the $\lambda_{\rm rest}=$0.92$\mu$m CN bandhead, and the failure is even more pronounced in the older age bin for BC03 and C09.
-All results are insensitive to the adoption of different SFHs and attenuation laws (see Appendix~\ref{AppendixF} for details).
+Best-fit models for the stacked spectra are shown in the top sub-panels of the second and third rows in Figure~\ref{fig4:stack_fit} (see Figure~\ref{ext_figG1:stack_fit_lt0p4} for $t \le 0.4$ Gyr).
+For the TP-AGB-dominated bin, BC03 gives older ages ($t\sim$1.6Gyr) than M13/C09 ($t\sim$0.7Gyr), while all models return super-solar metallicities ($Z/Z_\odot > 1.4$), consistent with the results in Section~\ref{sec4.1.1}.
+M13 yields the lowest $\chi^2_{\rm R}$ in the full range, providing the best overall fits. { This advantage is most pronounced at $\lambda_{\rm rest}>1\mu$m, where the $\chi^2_{\rm R}$ is} 78 compared to 225 for BC03 and 237 for C09. { In the short $\lambda_{\rm rest} < 0.5\mu$m, where TP-AGB-sensitive features are substantially weaker, BC03 has lower $\chi^2_{\rm R}$ values than M13 in both bins, while C09 in the older bin only.}